msasen/persist-zustand/README.md

 )
 ```

+**Explanation:**
-**Explanation:** The `history: ['page', 'tab']` option specifies that only changes to `page` and `tab` keys will create browser history entries.
-Changes to `modal` will update the URL but won't create history entries, allowing users to navigate back through page and tab changes while modal state is handled separately.
+The `history: ['page', 'tab']` option specifies that only changes to the `page` and `tab` keys create browser history entries.
+Changes to `modal` still update the URL but do not push a new history entry.
+This allows users to navigate back and forward through page/tab changes while handling modal state more transiently.

 ### 2. Base64 Encoding Support

-Automatically encodes data payloads to Base64 when they exceed the threshold, useful for handling special characters and binary data in URLs.
+Automatically encodes data payloads to Base64 when they exceed a given threshold.
+This is useful for dealing with special characters and large objects in URLs.

 ```typescript
 import { createPersistStore } from 'persist-zustand'